Jefferson Acute Rehabilitation Unit

 Commitment to Excellence

-CARF is a nonprofit organization that offers accreditation services and support for health and human services programs.
+Our Acute Rehabilitation Unit is accredited by CARF International, a nonprofit organization that offers accreditation services and support for health and human services programs.
 This accreditation demonstrates our Unit’s quality, transparency, and commitment to the satisfaction of our patients.

 To schedule a tour of the Unit or for more information, please call 215-955-7166.